Alternative Facts in Tarot History

 Mystery Play – Chester 16th Century

-The Tarot is popularly often presented as the product of an amalgamation of ancient Greco-Roman/Egyptian pagan symbology and Neoplatonic thought before the Tarot writer jumps quickly ahead to the French occultists in the 1700’s.
+Tarot writers popularly often present the Tarot as the product of an amalgamation of ancient Greco-Roman/Egyptian pagan symbology and Neoplatonic thought.
+Then these same writers like to jump ahead to the French occultists in the 1700s.
+No mention of any links with Christianity.

 There are a couple of main problems with this popular version: